govCMS/GovCMS8-project/README.md

 composer create-project --no-interaction govcms/govcms-project MY_PROJECT
 ```

 Composer will create a new directory called MY_PROJECT containing a docroot directory with a full govCMS code base therein.

 And you can update govCMS Distribution via
 ```
 cd MY_PROJECT
-composer update
+composer install
 ```